microsoft/ExperimentTools/docs/xt/topics/micro_mnist.rst

 Micro Mnist Tutorial Sample
 ======================================

-The Micro Mnist sample is a small python program to demonstrate how a program run under XT can write log and checkpoint information to the cloud, and use that information to detect and process run restarts on low-priority compute services.
+The Micro Mnist sample is a small python program to demonstrate how a program running under XT can write log and checkpoint information to the cloud, and use that information to detect and process run restarts on low-priority compute services.

 The sample consists of::